ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 atop -afm 1
 ```

-To see what services are consuming the most load:
+To see what services are consuming the most CPU:
 ```bash
 atop -afp 1
 ```

-Now we know what server this is related to we can work on reviewing the logs to work out what error is occurring.

 ### Logs

 When issues occur on a Linux system a helpful message is (sometimes but not exclusively) printed to the application error log.
 Commonly these are found in respective paths below.

-### Magento Log Location:
+#### Magento Log Location:
 ```bash
 /var/www/vhosts/example.com/htdocs/var/log
 ```